LBCC-GE

 Hip Hop Dance History (3)

-Interaction and Web Design (3)
+Interaction and User Experience Design (3)

 Introduction to Literature/Composition (4)